pmarreck/bitrot_guard/README.md

 ## How bitrot_guard Helps

-This tool provides a middle ground: bitrot protection for long-term archival without requiring full redundancy or filesystem changes.
+This tool provides a middle ground: bitrot protection for long-term archiving without requiring full redundancy or filesystem changes.
 Key features:

 - Uses par2 to create error-correction data for files and directories
 - Default 5% redundancy (configurable up to 100%)